 The most important reaction associated with Phenelzine Sulfate Tablets administration is the occurrence of hypertensive crises, which have sometimes been fatal.

 These crises are characterized by some or all of the following symptoms: occipital headache which may radiate frontally, palpitation, neck stiffness or soreness, nausea, vomiting, sweating (sometimes with fever and sometimes with cold, clammy skin), dilated pupils, and photophobia.
 Either tachycardia or bradycardia may be present and can be associated with constricting chest pain.

 NOTE: Intracranial bleeding has been reported in association with the increase in blood pressure.

-If a hypertensive crisis occurs, Phenelzine sulfate should be discontinued immediately and therapy to lower blood pressure should be instituted immediately.
+If a hypertensive crisis occurs, Phenelzine Sulfate Tablets should be discontinued immediately and therapy to lower blood pressure should be instituted immediately.
 On the basis of present evidence, phentolamine is recommended.
 (The dosage reported for phentolamine is 5 mg intravenously.)
 Care should be taken to administer this drug slowly in order to avoid producing an excessive hypotensive effect.
 Fever should be managed by means of external cooling.

 Foods and Beverages To Avoid

 Dry sausage (including Genoa salami, hard salami, pepperoni, and Lebanon bologna)